Massipssa/kubernetes/docs/controllers.md

     - Must be deleted manually
 - Scheduler (CronJob)
     - Similar to cron job in linux
-    - Main purpose free space, dump logs,... repetelly
+    - Main purpose free space, dump logs,... repeatedly

 ## DeamonSet <a name="deamonset"> </a>